rohanreddy1201/rohanreddy1201/README.md

 * 🌍  I'm based in Portland, Oregon
 * ✉️  You can contact me at [ackrohan@gmail.com](mailto:ackrohan@gmail.com)
-* 🧠  I'm learning Pytorch and Tensorflow
+* 🧠  I'm currently working on and learning -> streamlit, langchain, Google Gemini, Vertex AI modules
-* 🤝  I'm open to collaborating on NLP projects, Tensorflow projects
+* 🤝  Interning as an AI Engineer.
+Implementing AI integrated applications using Google Gemini with Vertex AI.
 * ⚡  I love gaming, soccer and travelling the world 🌎

 ### Skills